Frequently asked questions

 What is the North Carolina Community Foundation?

-The NCCF is the only community foundation serving the entire state of North Carolina.
-We are a collection of nearly 1,000 permanent endowed charitable funds created by individuals, families, companies, organizations and governmental entities to benefit different charitable organizations and causes throughout North Carolina and beyond.
-We operate through a unique network of 60 affiliate foundations serving 66 counties across the state.
+The NCCF is the only community foundation serving the State of North Carolina.
+We are a collection of 1,200 permanent endowed charitable funds created by individuals, families, companies, organizations and governmental entities to benefit different charitable organizations and causes throughout North Carolina and beyond.
+We operate through a unique network of 60 affiliate foundations serving 67 counties across the state.

 What is an affiliate?
 What is the relationship between the NCCF and my local affiliate?